 IMPORTANT: Students who have two attempts (withdrawal or dismissal) in the ADN Nursing Program are NOT eligible for readmission for five years after last attempt.

 Entrance Exam: The Test of Essential Academic Skills (TEAS).
 The TEAS is a standardized test developed by Assessment Technologies Institute (ATI).
 The TEAS provides assessment data regarding a student’s overall academic preparedness.
-The TEAS test is a requirement for the admission process into the Associate in Applied Science, LPN to RN Transition program at WTC.
+The TEAS test is a requirement for the admission process into the ADN Program at WTC.

 Test of Essential Academic Skills (TEAS) Information:

-- Applicants for the TEAS must be admitted to the College through the Office of Admission PRIOR TO applying for the TEAS.
-Call Cheryl Dubose at 843.355.4165 for WTC admission information.
+- Applicants for the TEAS must be admitted to the College through Student Affairs PRIOR TO applying for the Call Student Affairs at 843.355.4165 for WTC admission information.

-- The completed examination application form and $65, non-refundable & non-transferrable payment must be delivered to the WTC Business Office (Building A-Lobby area) to ensure you have a seat on the TEAS testing date.
-No exceptions will be made.
+- The completed examination application form and $75, non-refundable & non-transferrable payment must be delivered to the WTC Business Office (Building A-Lobby area) to ensure you have a seat on the TEAS testing No exceptions will be made.

 Placement into the ADN program is a different process than the admission to the college since this is a limited access program which accepts applicants through a first-qualified, first-accepted process.
 Applicants are encouraged to apply early and seek additional information by contacting the admissions office.
-Acceptance to the ADN program is a responsibility of the director of admission and advisement at WTC and the Nurse Department Head of the ADN program.
+Acceptance to the ADN program is a responsibility of the director of admission and advisement at WTC and the Dean of Health Sciences of the ADN program.
 Acceptance to the ADN program is a two-part process based on a first qualified, first admitted basis.
 Requirements for the preliminary acceptance to the ADN program are as follows: